 Knútsstaðaborg lava chamber

-At the southern boundaries of the Aðaldalshraun lava field, the historical Grenjaðarstaður is located.
+At the southern boundaries of the Aðaldalshraun lava field, the historic Grenjaðarstaður is located.
 I have written about the turf houses at Grenjaðarstaður in Aðaldalur in another travel-blog.
 Grenjaðarstaður was one of the best pastoral charges from the beginning of Christianity in Iceland until the 20th century, and my great-great-grandfather, Benedikt, served there for 30 years.